xtremespb/zspa/README.md

 }
 ```

-The *:language* part is important in order for internationalization to work as it provides the current locale as a part of an URL.
+The *:language* part is important in order for internationalization to work as it provides the current locale as part of an URL.

 ### navigation.json

-Define a list of routes which will be displayed at the top of the page as a part of *navbar* component.
+Define a list of routes which will be displayed at the top of the page as part of *navbar* component.

 ```
 {